-Freiburg's latest signing may have been with Real Madrid since 2014, but unless you’re a fan of the Spanish team, the man who, in the summer, moved to the Schwarzwald-Stadion on a season-long loan deal probably slipped under your radar.
+Freiburg's latest signing may have been with Real Madrid since 2014, but unless you’re a fan of the Spanish team, the man who spent last season on loan at the Schwarzwald-Stadion probably slipped under your radar.
 So who is Philipp Lienhart?

-bundesliga.com has the lowdown on the new arrival in the Black Forest...
+bundesliga.com has the lowdown on the now permanent fixture in the Black Forest...